The Problem of the Bent Pyramid

 It appears, however, that the difficulty of fixing the sides by the projection of the casing has been exaggerated, because the positions of the north-east and north-west corners found by Dorner using this method actually correspond very closely to the positions given by the corner-sockets.
 The coordinates of the corners differ by between only 1 and 4 cm.
 Even if the length of the north side is the most securely fixed, it cannot be taken as a certain indication of the original lengths of the three other sides, for clearly these sides may have varied in length when laid out by the builders.
 The average length of the four sides according to Dorner's survey is 189.61 m, or 362 cubits for a cubit of 0.5238 m.
 This length of cubit is very close to that employed at Giza, and falls half-way between Dorner's cubit of 0.5233 m, and the value indicated by the dimensions of the Satellite Pyramid to the south of the Bent Pyramid.
 According to Petrie, the sides of this small pyramid measure 52.44 metres on average, or just 100 cubits for a cubit of 0.5244 m.

-Although no one can deny that some movement of the substructure has taken place, however, the magnitude of this subsidence and its effect on the present shape of the pyramid are extremely debatable.
-Maragioglio and Rinaldi, for example, described the cracking of the pyramid-masonry in detail, but at no point attributed the curvature of the sides to this cause.
-On the contrary, they state only that the masonry work is not accurate, thus implying that the curvature was a consequence of the manner in which the pyramid was built.
+Although some cracks which have appeared in the masonry of the pyramid suggest that a movement of the substructure has taken place, however, the magnitude of the subsidence and its effect on the present shape of the pyramid are open to dispute.
+Maragioglio and Rinaldi described the cracking in detail, but at no point attributed the curvature of the sides to this cause.
+On the contrary, they imply that the curvature was a consequence of a lack of accuracy in construction of the pyramid.

 Even the break in the northern entrance passage, which appears to give evidence for a settlement, was interpreted differently by Petrie.
 In his opinion, "a settlement of 11 inches (28 cm) in such solid masonry, not far from the ground, is impossible, the more so as it would need a uniform settlement of the whole of the lower part of the passage, which should quickly cease at one point, and soon after continue at an equal amount."
 According to Petrie, the dislocation was caused by a sudden turning up of the lower part of the passage, not a sinking of the upper part; and it appears that the slope was deliberately split into two sections as in the western passage, and in the sides of the Bent Pyramid itself.
 Even though the curvature on the west side of the pyramid is greater than on the north, and should have been caused by a major settlement passing across the line of the western passage according to Dorner's theory, there is no sign of a large dislocation in this passage.